10 Best Family Onsen Towns in Japan

 Shima Onsen, Gunma Prefecture

-The town winds through a valley with little bridges, old wooden inns, and the Shima River running right through it.
+Shima Onsen is my recommendation for families who want to slow down completely.
+The town winds through a valley with little bridges, old wooden inns, and the Shima River running right through the middle of it all.

 For little adventures between soaks, the area has plenty to explore.
 You can walk to the Shima Blue Cave, where the water glows a deep turquoise.
 Or spend a quiet afternoon at Shima Lake, feed the ducks and rent a small boat.

-There’s also a sweet shop in town called Yakushi Dango Honpo that makes fresh skewered dango.
+And don’t miss Yakushi Dango Honpo, a sweet shop that makes fresh skewered dango.
 Kids usually love it.

 Before you go